zce/caz/docs/create-template.md

 }
 ```

-Upon registration, they can be used as follows:
+Upon registration, they can be used in template files as follows:

 ```ejs
 <%= upper('zce') %>